 The ground tuner sits in your shack between your earth and all shack ground connections.
 It's important that your shack earths don't bypass the ground tuner unit as this will prevent the ground tuner from working.

-Additionally to the a permanent earth connection, a number of counterpoise radials can be added to enhance performance.
+Additionally, to the permanent earth connection, a number of counterpoise radials can be added to enhance performance.
 It's possible to work from a counterpoise alone without an earth connection at all.

 The ground tuner requires no power, but it should be located as close to your equipment as possible in an easily accessible location.